Phys4D: Fine-Grained Physics-Consistent 4D Modeling from Video Diffusion: Data

 \paragraph{Motivation.} To improve the robustness and generalization of the depth and motion heads, we leverage large-scale real-world videos for pseudo-supervised pretraining.
 Compared to simulation data, Internet videos exhibit substantially greater diversity in scene layout, appearance, and motion patterns, which is critical for learning domain-agnostic geometry and motion representations.
 This pretraining stage equips the model with strong visual and geometric priors before introducing physics-grounded supervision.

 \paragraph{Data Sources.} We assemble the pretraining corpus using a hybrid collection strategy that combines automated web crawling with selective manual curation.
 Videos are sourced from multiple public platforms, including YouTube, Pexels, Pixabay, Mixkit, and Bilibili, ensuring broad coverage of real-world environments and camera motions.
+We retain only videos with permissive licenses when license metadata is available, exclude private or personal content, and provide a removal mechanism for released metadata.

 \paragraph{Automated Quality Filtering.} To maintain data quality at scale, we apply a multi-stage automated filtering pipeline.
-We first use the LAION aesthetic scorer~\cite{laion_aesthetics} to remove visually low-quality or noisy clips.
-Next, we employ an OCR-based text detector based on PaddleOCR~\cite{liao2022paddleocr} to identify and discard videos containing prominent overlaid text, watermarks, or subtitles that may interfere with depth and motion estimation.
+We first use the LAION aesthetic scorer~\cite{schuhmann2022laion} to remove visually low-quality or noisy clips.
+Next, we employ an OCR-based text detector based on PaddleOCR to identify and discard videos containing prominent overlaid text, watermarks, or subtitles that may interfere with depth and motion estimation.
 Finally, videos that are extremely short, corrupted, or visually inconsistent are automatically removed.
 This filtering process yields a large-scale, diverse, and high-quality video dataset suitable for robust geometry and motion pretraining.

 \paragraph{Final Dataset Curation.} Starting from an initial pool of approximately 100{,}000 candidate video clips, our automated filtering pipeline retains about 5{,}000 high-quality videos that satisfy our fine-grained requirements.
 These selected clips exhibit sufficient motion diversity, clear object boundaries, and stable visual quality, making them suitable for robust depth and motion pretraining.
 This curated subset forms the final Internet video dataset used in our pseudo-supervised pretraining stage.